MHBalsmeier/GAME_archived/README.md

 * [atmostracers](https://github.com/MHBalsmeier/atmostracers)
 * [rte-rrtmgp-c](https://github.com/MHBalsmeier/rte-rrtmgp-c)
 * OpenMPI (Ubuntu: sudo apt-get install mpich)

+#### For using the plotting routines

+The following packages are additionally required if you want to make use of the plotting routines.

-* Python and the visualization library scitools-iris (installation manual: https://mhbalsmeier.github.io/tutorials/iris_on_ubuntu.html, only for the plotting routines, which are of course not part of the actual model)
+* Python and the visualization library scitools-iris (installation manual: https://mhbalsmeier.github.io/tutorials/iris_on_ubuntu.html)
-* FFMPEG (Ubuntu: sudo apt-get install ffmpeg, only for the plotting routines)
+* FFMPEG (Ubuntu: sudo apt-get install ffmpeg)

+#### For developing

-* Valgrind (Ubuntu: sudo apt-get install valgrind, only necessary for developers for doing checks)
+* Valgrind (Ubuntu: sudo apt-get install valgrind, for doing checks)

 ### Download